 Pupils show their knowledge, skills and understanding in studies at a local scale (2; 3; 4).
 They describe and compare the physical and human features of different localities and offer explanations for the locations of some of those features (2; 3).
 They are aware that different places may have both similar and different characteristics (2).
 They offer reasons for some of their observations and for their views and judgements about places and environments (1; 2; 3; 4).
-They recognise how people seek to improve and sustain environments (4).
 They use skills and sources of evidence to respond to a range of geographical questions, and begin to use appropriate vocabulary to communicate their findings (1).